-(1) Each person who holds any interest in a veterinary medical practice shall hold a valid license to practice veterinary medicine issued by the Board (unless exempted pursuant to ORS 58.037 and ORS 58.108 (allows nonlicensed persons to own a minority interest in a professional corporation) or ORS 686.040).
+(1) Each person who holds any interest in a veterinary medical practice shall hold a valid license to practice veterinary medicine issued by the Board.

 (2) Each person who individually or collectively, directly or indirectly, operates, manages or controls a veterinary medical practice shall hold a valid license to practice veterinary medicine issued by the Board unless exempted by ORS 686.040.